August 21, 2022 - May 21, 2023

 The proposal should include an explanation of the scope of your project, who or how many group members will be involved, what each group member would be responsible for, and project goals.
 If you are submitting the proposal on behalf of a group, please include the names of all group members (including yourself), along the following information:

 - grade(s) taught or other educator roles (TED alumni do not have to be current K-12 teachers to participate in TED Fellows)

 - year(s) in which they participated in TED

 I already have group members in mind.
 May we submit a joint proposal?

 Yes.
 Please include on the application form the names of your group members.
 Groups should not have more than 6 people.
-If you do not have a “full” 5-6-person group by June 1, please go ahead and submit your project proposal and indicate on the form the number of group members you still need.
+If you do not have a “full” 5-6-person group by the application deadline, please go ahead and submit your project proposal and indicate on the form the number of group members you still need.
 If your proposal is selected, we will work with you to find additional group members.